 Week 5: Quantification, Counting, and Statistics – 10/6

 Every journalist needs a basic grasp of statistics.
-Not t-tests and all of that, but more grounded.
-Where does data come from at all?
-How do we know we’re measuring the right thing, and measuring it properly?
-Then a solid understanding of the concepts that come up most in journalism: relative risk, conditional probability, the regressions and control variables, the use of statistical models generally.
+Not t-tests and all of that, but more grounded and more practical.
+How do we know we’re measuring the right thing?
+Why are we doing stats at all?
+Then a journalism oriented tutorial on the fundamental ideas of probability, conditional probability, and Bayes’ theorem.

 - The Quartz Guide to Bad Data, Christopher Groskopf